 Read on to learn all about what a clean sheet is and how to set your team up to earn them!

 Whenever a team gives up 0 goals in a game, they have kept a clean sheet.
 So, a clean sheet in soccer is about shutting out the other team.
 Another name for a clean sheet is a “shutout.”

 examples of a clean sheet in soccer

 There are many examples of clean sheets in soccer.
 First, let’s review a couple of generic examples:

 - 2-1.
-2 for Team A and 1 for Team B. In this scenario, Team A won the game, but neither team kept a clean sheet.
+2 for Team A and 1 for Team B. Team A won the game in this scenario, but neither team kept a clean sheet.

 - 1-0.
 1 for Team A and 0 for Team B. In this case, Team A won and Team A kept a clean sheet.